 In the underbelly of the web, access is king.
 With it, attackers are able to achieve notoriety amongst their peers, achieve huge economical gains and, of course, bring about unjust pain to your virtual presence.

 In most instances, the Brute Force attacks are not manual, instead they are being randomly executed by supporting bots, part of larger networks.
 These bots are configured to randomly crawl the web for preset conditions (i.e. look for URL’s that end with wp-admin).
-Once the condition is found the attack is unleashed, in many instances it’s not too far to think that the attacker doesn’t even know who they are attacking, that is until the scan responds with a success.
+Once the condition is found, the attack is unleashed and in many instances it’s not too far off to think that the attacker doesn’t even know who they are attacking, that is until the scan responds with a message declaring the bot found a success.
 How would your website respond if scanned?

 Brute Force Attacks – A Look At the Numbers